4 Things about Drones in Myanmar

 - Drones, either packed in check-in or carry-on, are likely to be questioned or even taken at the customs of the airports.

-- Drones are available for purchase in Myanmar and locals’ passion’s been developing.
+- Drones are available for purchase in Myanmar and local wealthy from the big cities are starting to own drones.

 - There are some certain locations that are off-limits even you’re registered as a flier.